renproject/renvm-tracker/README.md

 ## TODO

-* Unify database and GraphQL interfaces
-* Add fee and darknode infromation
+-   Add fee and darknode infromation
-* Testnet version
+-   Testnet version

+## Notes

+In order to keep a 1:1 map between the database entities and the GraphQL schema, the volumes, locked amounts and prices are manipulated as strings.
+Any Snapshot manipulation should be confined to `snapshotUtils`.

 ## Current set-up guides: